Killarney National Park, Co Kerry

 Torc Waterfall, Killarney National Park, Co Kerry Courtesy Eileen Coffey

-Dogs are welcome on most of the park’s marked trails provided they are kept on a leash.
-Certain areas – notably the formal gardens of Muckross House and some historic interiors – restrict dogs.
-Always check the latest guidance at the Visitor Centre or on the official website before setting off.
+Dogs are welcome on most marked trails but must be kept on a leash at all times.
+They are not permitted in the formal gardens of Muckross House or inside historic buildings.
+Always check the latest guidance at the Visitor Centre before heading out.

 Practical Information